GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

   - Select/Case blocks ended with "End"
   - Try/Catch blocks ended with "End"
 - Variable naming restrictions:
-  - Never use "end", "next", "local", or "field" as variable names
+  - Never use "end", "next", "local", "not" or "field" as variable names
+  - Never use "not" as a method name
   - Follow naming conventions (PascalCase for types, lowerCamelCase for variables)
   - Use _prefixWithUnderscore for private members